hgurr/covid-vaccination-trends/README.md

    install.packages(c("readr", "dplyr", "tidyr"))
 5. **Run the Script**

-Ensure homicide_sample.csv is in your working directory.
+Ensure covid-vaccination-trends.csv is in your working directory.
 - Click **Source** to run the whole script, or
 - Run line-by-line for step-by-step execution